GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 The utility programs in this repository are designed to analyze large simulation datasets generated in DMD simulations.
 Notably, this toolkit provides easy-to-use tools for a comprehensive investigation of protein aggregate properties.

 ## Dependencies
-* Python, version 3.7 or later is recommended.
+* Python (version 3.7 or later) is recommended.
 The needed libraries:
   * Matplotlib (https://matplotlib.org)
   * Numpy (https://numpy.org)
 * Awk (https://github.com/onetrueawk/awk)